 One of the things we loved most about Montreal was the amount of green space in the middle of the urban landscape.
 And it’s not just Mount Royal.
 It seemed that every few blocks, we encountered a new park and space for people to enjoy outside.

 In the middle of the Plateau neighborhood, Parc La Fontaine takes up an amazing 84 acres.
 Originally a farm, the park has lots of lawn area for picnickers to enjoy around the ponds (hint: you can drink beer and wine in public parks if you’re also eating) and plenty of room to walk and bike.
 In colder weather, ice skating is popular.

-Sample all the maple syrup
+Try the famous maple syrup

 Quebec produces a massive 75% of all the maple syrup, or sirop d’érable in French, on the planet.
 This isn’t garden variety, manufactured high-fructose corn syrup—this is the delicious stuff that comes right from maple trees.
 It’s been made this way for centuries, and in the late winter and early spring, you can watch the sap coming right from the trees at sugar shacks around the province.